The 5 Best Augmented Reality Games (2020 Edition)

 After you decide which specific wand and wizarding house to align with, and your specific class, (in the guise of creative titles like Professor, Auror or Magizoologist), you will travel around and battle mythological beasts like the basilisk and trolls from the Harry Potter books, films, and franchise.

-It has been a while since I delved deep into Harry Potter, so I’m actually really excited for this title.
+It has been a while since I delved deep into Harry Potter, so I’m excited about this title.
 With a big company like Warner Brothers and Niantic at the helm, there is no way it WON’T be a quality title.

 5. Spirit Camera